grzbpc/citizen-knowledge/src/posts/post-17-flood-risk-homes.md

 chapterTitle: The Illusion of Law
 subheading: ""
 description: "The land carries the highest level of flood risk there is.
 The High Court approved building on it anyway."
+book_reference: "This entry shows a protective threshold surviving on paper by having its practical test quietly redefined underneath it, from 'safe to build on' to 'notice before the water arrives.'"
 ---

 ### The story